 One of the most parrot-like dinosaurs that we know of was called Psittacosaurus.
 Its genus name translates to “parrot lizard” due to its bird-like appearance.

-The most parrot-like feature that this dinosaur had was a large, hooked beak.
-It used its beak for cropping and slicing plant material.
-However, analysis of its digestive system suggests it would also have eaten seeds and nuts, just like most parrots.
+This dinosaur’s most parrot-like feature was a large, hooked beak used for cropping and slicing plant material.
+However, analysis of its digestive system suggests it would also have eaten seeds and nuts.

 Could Dinosaurs Talk Like Parrots?

-One thing that we know for sure is that ancient dinosaurs did not talk like parrots.
-This is because all dinosaurs died off long before humans ever began to walk the earth.
+We know that ancient dinosaurs didn’t talk like parrots because all dinosaurs died off long before humans walked the Earth.

-If you’re a parrot owner, you’ll know that parrots don’t start speaking in a human-like voice unprompted.
-Instead, they mimic speech that they have heard.
-This is why a parrot’s “voice” will sound a lot like its owner’s.
+Parrots don’t start speaking in a human-like voice unprompted; they mimic the speech they’ve heard.
+This is why a parrot’s “voice” will sound like its owner’s.

-That’s not to say, however, that dinosaurs couldn’t mimic anything at all.
-Dinosaurs may have been able to imitate other dinosaurs or noises in their environment.
-Unfortunately, though, we’ll never really know for sure.
+That’s not to say that dinosaurs couldn’t mimic anything, as they may have been able to imitate other dinosaurs or noises in their environment.

-If birds are descended from dinosaurs, you’d expect them to share a significant portion of DNA.
-However, this is something that we can only guess at.
-Scientists don’t have access to DNA from any dinosaurs because it degrades over time.
+If birds are descended from dinosaurs, you’d expect them to share significant DNA.
+However, scientists don’t have access to DNA from any dinosaurs because it degrades over time.

 As biological structures go, DNA is extremely stable.
 Paleontologists have extracted DNA from the remains of extinct animals, such as mammoths, that died over 10,000 years ago.

-But according to Proceedings of the Royal Society B, the half-life of DNA is 521 years.
+According to Proceedings of the Royal Society B, the half-life of DNA is 521 years.
 This means that 521 years after the animal’s death, half of the DNA bonds have broken down.
-And after around one million years, there are no longer any readable fragments of DNA left.
+After around one million years, no readable fragments of DNA are left.

 The last dinosaur died 65 million years ago.
-Unfortunately, this means that all dinosaur DNA has been destroyed with time.
-But although scientists haven’t been studied dinosaur DNA directly, they can guess what it might have looked like.
-They can do this by analyzing the DNA of dinosaurs’ direct descendants.
+Unfortunately, this means that all dinosaur DNA has been destroyed.
+Although scientists haven’t studied dinosaur DNA directly, they can guess what it might have looked like by analyzing the DNA of dinosaurs’ direct descendants.

 Are Birds the Only Descendants of Dinosaurs?